takenet/lime-go/README.md

 err := client.SendMessage(context.Background(), msg)
 ```

-And for receiving messages, you can use a handler that can be registered during the instantiation of the client or the
+And for receiving messages, you can use a message handler that can be registered during the instantiation of the client
-server:
+or the server:

 ```go
 client := lime.NewClientBuilder().